franroav/aws_ecr_terraform/README.md

 ```
 Create an AWS EKS cluster with CLI eksctl
-in this oportunity commit i will use just one command to create my eks cluster instead of using terraform
+in this oportunity commit i will use just one command to create my eks cluster instead of using terraform EKS --version 1.28 or latest

-1. eksctl create cluster --name webkonce --region us-east-1 --nodegroup-name linux-nodes --node-type t2.micro --nodes 2 --version 1.28
+1. eksctl create cluster --name webkonce --region us-east-1 --nodegroup-name linux-nodes --node-type t2.micro --nodes 2

 ```
 ## k8s Project Resources yaml EKS CLUSTER 🚀